You might have just started a brand new clinical role and be stuck with a niggling feeling of “should I go back to my old job?”

 If you left the company on good terms, and were making a positive contribution at the time of your departure, it is likely that you will be welcomed back into the team without hesitation.
 If you feel nervous about returning, give your confidence a boost by reminding yourself of your achievements.

 Company culture – do you identify with it?

 A familiar and friendly culture can be a big lure when considering whether or not to return to a previous employer.
-If you feel a strong identification with the companies’ core values and you have a real understanding of what is expected of employers, it is much more likely you will beat your competition within the interview process.
+If you feel a strong identification with the company’s core values and you have a real understanding of what is expected of employees, it is much more likely you will beat your competition during the interview process.